 21. Safari Hunter

 You probably already own boots and khakis.
 Why not express a taste for danger as a safari hunter?
-You can play it serious or go comical with a fake moustache.
+You can play it serious or go comical with a fake mustache.

 22. Edward Scissorhands